 Rehabilitation Counseling Concentration

 The aim of the Rehabilitation Counselor Education Program is to increase the number of trained personnel from under-represented groups.
 These individuals will be qualified to deliver rehabilitation services in the public and private not-for-profit sector.
 Special emphasis is directed at developing skills necessary to work with disabled individuals in general rehabilitation caseloads as well as specialized caseloads in the areas of vision and hearing impairment.
-This program has received dual accreditation by the Council on Rehabilitation Education (CORE) and the Council for the Accreditation of Counseling and Related programs (CACREP).
+This program has received accreditation by the Council for the Accreditation of Counseling and Related programs (CACREP).

 To be admitted unconditionally, applicants must meet the following criteria: